driebit/ginger/docs/guidelines.md

 Ginger Guidelines
 =================

 ## Templates

 ### 1. Always check whether a resource is visible before displaying it.

 * For single resources, use `{% if id.is_visible %}`.
 * For lists, use the `items|is_visible` filter.

+### 2. Override the smallest possible unit.

-### 2. Override only the templates you need and only the blocks you need.
+Override only the templates you need and only the blocks you need.

 When overriding a base/foundation template, use `{% overrules %}` where possible.